AlessioRomeo/TelgeaAssessment/README.md

 ## Technical Implementation and Reusable Components

+The overall flow is managed using a context-based state management system.
+Even though I used hardcoded data for demonstration purposes, storing user selections in context simulates a realistic multi-step process.
+This design choice mimics the behavior of a production system where data flows smoothly between different screens, even if in a real-world scenario, the navigation might be handled via page rerouting and API calls.

 In this project, I focused on building reusable components to keep the code maintainable and scalable.
 For example, I created a dynamic Action Buttons component that can be fed different properties (like label, variant, and onClick) to serve multiple purposes across the flow.
 I also built components like the Header and TopupOption to ensure consistency and reusability.
 Accessibility was a key priority—I added proper ARIA attributes and semantic HTML elements to enhance SEO and overall user accessibility.

-The overall flow is managed using a context-based state management system.
-Even though I used hardcoded data for demonstration purposes, storing user selections in context simulates a realistic multi-step process.
-This design choice mimics the behavior of a production system where data flows smoothly between different screens, even if in a real-world scenario, the navigation might be handled via page rerouting and API calls.

 ## Trade-offs and Future Considerations

-This implementation balances demonstrating a comprehensive user flow with practical, reusable code.
-However, there are trade-offs.
-I opted for context-based state management over traditional page routing to maintain a seamless flow, and used Tailwind CSS for rapid development despite its limitations in scalability compared to CSS modules or styled-components.
-In a production environment, I would enhance this by integrating robust form libraries like React Hook Form, improving API integrations, and conducting more extensive accessibility testing to ensure a polished, scalable solution.
+I used a context-based state management approach to handle the multi-step flow, which allows realistic data sharing between components without relying on traditional page routing.
+Although Tailwind CSS was specified for this test, based on my experience at both startups and larger companies, I’ve found that pure CSS/SCSS is generally more effective for large-scale projects—it’s more organized, performs better, scales more efficiently, and is more customizable without relying on external libraries.

+For the demo, I couldn’t find a free version of the "Selecta" font used in the design, so I opted for the classic Poppins font instead.
+In a production environment, I would implement the correct font.
+Additionally, I didn’t focus heavily on responsiveness since it wasn’t clear whether this was intended as a mobile-only web app.
+However, I avoided using fixed sizes for most elements to keep the design somewhat adaptable.
+In a real-world application, I would ensure a fully responsive layout, integrate robust form libraries like React Hook Form, improve API integrations, and perform extensive accessibility testing.

 ---